CosmWasm/docs-deprecated/learn/simple-option/testing.md

 }
 ```

-`mock_env` is for mocking transaction, block, and contract environment
+`mock_env` is for mocking transaction, block, and contract environment.

 ## Test Handler